 Residents must meet the following requirements to participate in the Covered Connecticut Program:

-- Have a household income up to and including 175% of the Federal Poverty Level (FPL) and don’t qualify for Medicaid because of income*
+- Have a household income up to and including 175% of the Federal Poverty Level (FPL) and ineligible for Medicaid because of income*

-- Be eligible for financial help, including Advanced Premium Tax Credit (APTC) and Cost-Sharing Reductions (CSRs), and use 100% of the financial help available to you
+- Be eligible for financial help, including Advanced Premium Tax Credit (APTC) and Cost-Sharing Reductions (CSRs), and use 100% of the available financial help

-*If your household income makes you eligible for HUSKY Health/Medicaid, you will not be able to enroll in the Covered Connecticut Program.
+*If your household income makes you eligible for HUSKY Health/Medicaid, you are not eligible for the Covered Connecticut Program.
 Medicaid provides comprehensive benefits, please contact the Connecticut Department of Social Services for more information.

 Medicaid and have household income up to and including 175% FPL

 Already enrolled through Access Health CT?

 If you are enrolled in a Qualified Health Plan through Access Health CT, you can update your application with any recent changes to your household information.
 You may qualify if your household income or home address has changed since you enrolled.